 Each year, two $10,000 Fellowships are awarded to individual visual artists to acknowledge their artistic excellence and encourage their careers.
 Artists practicing in a variety of media such as painting, drawing, printmaking, photography, sculpture, craft, and new genres are eligible.
-Fellowship grants do not require matching funds.
+Fellowship awards do not require matching funds.

 Applying artists must demonstrate professionalism in their practice through quality images and documentation.
 Artists must be Utah residents not enrolled in a degree- or certificate-granting program.

-The juror for 2014 will be Nora Burnett Abrams.
-Abrams is Associate Curator at MCA Denver.
-She has organized solo exhibitions on Isca Greenfield-Sanders, Dario Robleto, Allison Smith, Frohawk Two Feathers, William Lamson, Tatiana Blass, and others.
-Recently, she co-curated the group exhibition Postscript: Writing After Conceptual Art.
+The juror for 2014 is Nora Burnett Abrams.
+Abrams is associate curator at MCA Denver.
+She has organized solo exhibitions on Isca Greenfield-Sanders, Dario Robleto, Allison Smith, Frohawk Two Feathers, William Lamson, Tatiana Blass and others.
+Recently, she co-curated the group exhibition “Postscript: Writing After Conceptual Art.”
 She is currently organizing a large group exhibition exploring different representations of domesticity in contemporary art.
 She graduated from Stanford University and is completing her dissertation at the Institute of Fine Arts at NYU.

 Contact Felicia Baca at 801.245.7272